pentamassiv/pentamassiv/README.md

 - 👋 Hi, I’m @pentamassiv
-- 👀 I’m interested in Rust and keyboards
+- 👀 I’m interested in Rust, the Pinephone and keyboards
 - 📫 You can send me a mail.
 It's my username @posteo.de

 <!---